Book a pandit for Vat Savitri Puja in a single click

 Women worship the banyan tree by giving it food, flowers, and water while reciting prayers while they parikrama (round) the tree.
 If a banyan tree is unavailable, worshippers can still carry out the rituals by drawing a picture of it on a wooden base using sandalwood paste or turmeric.

-Under a banyan tree, idols of Savitri, Satyavan, and Yama riding a buffalo should be worshipped, and water should be offered to the tree’s roots.
-Water, Mouli, Roli, unwashed cotton, soaking gram, flowers, and incense should be available for worship.
 After watering the banyan tree, walk three times around the stem while holding a piece of unprocessed thread.
-The tale of Satyavan and Savitri should then be heard.
+Satyavan and Savitri should then hear the tale.
 Then, after removing the seeds and saving as much money as you can on the soaked gram, give it to your mother-in-law and touch her feet.

 Shlokas and Mantra: